Eschatologue/CM_wiki/docs/spells/description/s.md

 **Components:** V, S, M (soft clay)
 **Duration:** Instantaneous

 You touch a stone object of Medium size or smaller or a section of stone no more than 5 feet in any dimension and form it into any shape you like.
 For example, you could shape a large rock into a weapon, statue, or coffer, or you could make a small passage through a wall that is 5 feet thick.
 You could also shape a stone door or its frame to seal the door shut.
-The object you create can have up to two hinges and a latch, but finer mechanical detail isn’t possible.
+The object you create can have up to two hinges and a latch, but finer mechanical detail isn't possible.

 ---